-Encouraging alternative oyster culture techniques, such as off-bottom cage culture, could help reduce industry reliance on the public oyster areas of Louisiana and provide the oyster industry with options on how to successfully raise marketable oysters.
+Encouraging alternative oyster culture techniques, such as off-bottom cage culture, could help reduce industry reliance on the public oyster areas of Louisiana and provide the oyster industry with options to successfully raise marketable oysters.
 Off-bottom culture of oysters can be done within floating or suspended containers that provide protection from predation and siltation as well as afford the operator ability to move to different growing areas in response to episodic events or longer-term changes in salinity.
+AOC farms located in strategic places which raise diploid oysters could contribute larvae to the surrounding oyster public grounds and oyster leases increasing recruitment and benefiting the system.
 The State of Louisiana recognizes AOC as an initiative that can help diversify the oyster industry and add a level of sustainability as the industry adjusts to a changing coast.
-The state will consider a program whereby existing and/or new industry members can be educated on this technique and be provided with resources to assist in transitioning into this new type of oyster production.
+The state will consider a program whereby existing and/or new industry members can be educated on this technique and be provided with resources to assist in diversifying into this new type of oyster production.

-Seed production grants - Grant funding could be made available to entities interested in spawning and rearing diploid or triploid seed oysters for sale to Louisiana alternative oyster culture (AOC) and traditional oyster industry participants.
-This would provide another source of seed for cage culture and help reduce demand for wild seed from the public grounds.
+Seed production grants - Grant funding could be made available to entities interested in spawning and rearing diploid or triploid seed oysters (Crassostrea virginica) for sale to Louisiana 2020 Oyster Strategic Plan Page 9 of 18 alternative oyster culture (AOC) and traditional oyster industry participants.
+This would provide another source of seed for the oyster industry, including for cage culture, plus help reduce demand for wild seed from the public grounds.

-Hatchery triploid production- Current production issues at the oyster hatchery appear to be related to the condition and quality of the tetraploid broodstock.
-To increase triploid brood stock capacity, additional funding could be allocated to purchase new tetraploid brood stock from a different genetic line.
+Hatchery diploid and triploid production- Current production issues at the oyster hatchery appear to be related to the condition and quality of the tetraploid broodstock, or possibly attributed to water quality issues.
+To increase diploid and triploid brood stock capacity, additional funding could be allocated to research and acquire a new strain of tetraploid brood stock, and conduct water quality studies within the hatchery to determine if additional treatment options should be considered

 AOC startup grant - This grant program is designed for individuals interested in entering the growing AOC industry.
 AOC provides those fishermen who want an alternative to traditional oyster farming an opportunity to grow oysters in a variety of ways.
 AOC allows flexibility to avoid environmental challenges faced by traditional oyster farmers but the costs associated with startup can be a deterrent.
 Applicants could qualify for grant funding to assist with the purchase of eligible equipment.
-Eligible items for reimbursement would include lease fees, seed or larvae costs, grow-out equipment costs (longline systems, floating cages, etc.), and permitting fees.
+Eligible items for reimbursement would include lease fees, seed or larvae costs, growout equipment costs (longline systems, floating cages, etc.), and permitting fees.
 The percentage and amount would be determined based on expected startup expenses and number of eligible participants.